-- 1. The following Team A players may legally block below the waist inside this zone until the ball has left the zone: (a) players on the line of scrimmage completely within this zone and (b) stationary backs who are at least partially inside the tackle box and at least partially inside the frame of the body of the second lineman from the snapper.
+- 1. The following Team A players may legally block below the waist inside the tackle box until they leave the tackle box or until the ball has left the tackle box: (a) players on the line of scrimmage completely inside the tackle box and (b) stationary backs who are at least partially inside the tackle box and at least partially inside the frame of the body of the second lineman from the snapper.
 (A.R.
 9-1-6-V) - 2.
-Players not covered in paragraph 1 (above) while the ball is still in the zone, and all players after the ball has left the zone, are allowed to block below the waist only if the force of the initial contact is from the front, but they may not block below the waist if the force of the initial contact is from the side or back.
+Except as in paragraph 3 (below), players not covered in paragraph 1 (above) while the ball is still in the tackle box, and all players after the ball has left the tackle box, are allowed to block below the waist only if the force of the initial contact is directed from the front.
 "From the front" is understood to mean within the clock-face region between "10 o'clock and 2 o'clock" forward of the player being blocked.
 (A.R.
 9-1-6-I-II, IV, VII-VIII) - 3.
-Once the ball has left the zone a player may not block below the waist toward his own end line.
+Players not covered in paragraph 1 (above) may not block below the waist toward the original position of the ball at the snap until the ball carrier is clearly beyond the neutral zone. - 4.
+Once the ball has left the tackle box a player may not block below the waist toward his own end line.
 (A.R.
-9-1-6-III) - 4.
-Players not covered in paragraph 1 (above) may not block below the waist toward the original position of the ball at the snap.
+9-1-6-III)